Ali Fyffe.

 Ali lived nomadically in Asia for some years exploring her own voice as an experimental improviser and collaborated extensively with local artists.
 Highlights include a residency with thanks to Green Papaya Arts Projects and Asialink Arts, and participation in the WSK Festival of the Recently Possible in the Philippines.
 Described as “Unpopular Music”, “like a film score” and “weird”, Ali’s free improvisations explore unconventional use of the saxophone to create surreal acoustic soundscapes.

-Ali has now settled in Melbourne but continues to collaborate, explore, shore, and foster links between artists.
+Ali has now settled in Naarm but continues to collaborate, explore, shore, and foster links between artists.

 fyffecollection.com